This post covers converting a cargo van into a camper for those sensitive to mold and chemical offgassing.

 Since insulation is so tricky, many mold avoiders keep the van bare.
 The best way to stay warm is to have insulation below you and above you.

-Extra protection from the elements would be to add a canopy and heat sources:
+Extra protection from the elements would be to add a canopy over the bed and a heat source.

 For cabinets, if you do use plywood, go for a formaldehyde-free plywood like Purebond (moisture resistant wood types only – the glues might not hold up to extreme humidity), offgassed APA exterior plywood, or use solid wood (which may warp in high humidity).
 I much prefer metal cabinets.